windirstat/windirstat/README.md

 The logo and all derivatives are available under the terms of the Creative Commons license [CC BY 3.0](https://creativecommons.org/licenses/by/3.0/).

-## Building

-WinDirStat can be built with Visual Studio 2022 or later.
-A Visual Studio solution file can be loaded from `windirstat\WinDirStat.sln`.

-## Contributing

-You can contribute by responding to issues, developing source code, or developing translations.

-To see a list of contributors, please check out [the contributors page](CONTRIBUTORS.md).

 ## Compatibility

 WinDirStat 2.x has been developed for and tested on the following operating systems.
 They may work on older or newer operating systems but are not supported.